kintone-labs/kintone-ui-component/docs/document_en/docs/guides/search-box-customization.md

   }
   const alert = new Kuc.Notification({
     text: errmsg
-    // If the type property is not specified, the red background color is set });
+    // If the type property is not specified, red background color is set });
   alert.open();　// Show alert
 });